mgcth/mladen/content/posts/ifk-smhi.md

 stations.show
 ```

-outputs a list with 968 entries
+which will show a list with 968 entries

 ```python
 (1, 'Akalla')